helper2424/interview-cheat-sheet/ruby.md

 29) What is the difference between Proc and lambda?

 Proc and lambda are instances of Proc object.
-Proc check count of input params and work like block.
+Proc doesnt check count of input params and work like block.
 Lambda doesn't check count of params and doesn't work like a block

 30) What difference between ==, equal?, eql? and ===